kernel-community/kernel/docs/module-6/inventing-on-principle.md

 ### Visionaries

 In the late 70's at Xerox Parc, Larry Tesler and his colleagues thought that personal computing - which was not considered feasible by anyone else - had huge potential to change how people thought and lived.
-At the time, software interfaces were designed around **modes**.
-[Vim still famously does this](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/).
+At the time, software interfaces were designed around **modes**. <a href="https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/" target="_blank">Vim still famously does this</a>.
 By pioneering the concept of software user studies, he observed that the complexity of modes was a barrier that many people, even with training, couldn't cross.
 This was therefore a threat to his dream of personal computers.

 He made it his personal mission to get rid of modes and he formed a principle: **no person should be trapped in a mode**.
 His slogan was "Don't mode me in!"
 This principle informed everything he did and he eventually came up with a text editor called Gypsy which was the beginning of text editors  as we know them today.

 > This was a transformative change in allowing people to connect with computers.
 His ideas about modelessness spread to the rest of the desktop interface and today, are so ingrained in our computers, that we do not notice them [...]
 So, how can we describe what Larry did?
 Yes, he 'invented' cut-copy-paste, but this invention is very different to Thomas Edison inventing the phonograph.
 Edison stumbled over the technology for audio recording and built it out as a novelty, but **he didn't have any cultural intent**, whereas what Larry did was entirely a reaction to a particular cultural context.

 Can you begin to see why we have placed such [emphasis](../../module-1/joyful-subversion/#shifting-the-nature-of-work) on [breaking](../../module-3/time/#media-environments) down our [culturally conditioned](../../module-3/humility/#brief) [modes](../../module-3/intention/) [of](../../module-4/art/) [thinking](../../module-5/listening-stories/)?
-It's also not entirely accurate to say that Larry "solved the problem" of modeless text manipulation, because **nobody else saw it as a problem!** For everyone else, modes was just how computers worked - they were a fact of life.
+It's also not entirely accurate to say that Larry "solved the problem" of modeless text manipulation, because **nobody else saw it as a problem!** For everyone else, modes were just how computers worked - they were a fact of life.

 > The first thing Larry did was recognize a wrong that was unacknowledged in the culture, which is how many great social changes began too.
 What Elizabeth Cady Stanton did in championing women's right to vote is a much closer model for what Larry actually did than the Emerson model of invention for the sake of patents.
 This is not a point of relative impacts, just one of **motivation** and **approach**.
 Both Stanton and Tesler recognized an invisible wrong. envisioned a world without that wrong, and dedicated themselves to fighting for a principle.

-This applies to many other seminal figures in computer.
+This applies to many other seminal figures in the history of computer science.
 Doug Engelbart (who championed the idea of interactive computing) is best known for inventing the mouse, but he really came up with an entirely new way to work with knowledge.
 His explicit goal was to enable humankind to to solve the world's urgent problems.
 He had a vision of **knowledge workers using complex, powerful information tools to harness their collective intelligence**.

-Or Alan Kay - whose goal was "to amplify human reach and bring new ways of thinking to a faltering civilization that desperately needed it."
-His approach was through children - if programming is a form of basic literacy, then kids will grow up to be adults who have developed new means for critical thought, and we'll have more enlightened societies.
+Or Alan Kay, whose goal was "to amplify human reach and bring new ways of thinking to a faltering civilization that desperately needed it."
+His approach was through children: if programming is a form of basic literacy, then kids will grow up to be adults who have developed new means for critical thought, and we'll have more enlightened societies.

 Finally: Richard Stallman, whose work on GNU now makes up a large chunk of any Linux system, and who started the Free Software Foundation, wrote GCC, GCL and many other things, and whose principle is "software must be free, as in freedom".